KintCark/Easy-Diffusion_Termux_Android/README.md

 Another one bites the dust!
 You can install easy Diffusion on android!
 But it's very slow so be patient it doesn't work on 8gb ram devices it will crash u need at least 12gb or 16gb ram

+DISABLE PHANTOM PROCESS KILLLER OR U WON'T BE ABLE TO MAKE IMAGES OVER 320X320!!!!

 FIRST DOWNLOAD EASY DIFFUSION LINUX ZIP FROM EASY DIFFUSION GITHUB PAGE THEN GO TO GOOGLE PLAY STORE AND DOWNLOAD MARCO FILE MANAGER THEN INSTALL STEP 1